kendryte/kendryte-doc-freertos-programming-guide/en/GPIO.md

-# 通用输入/Output (GPIO)
+# GPIO

 ## Overview

-芯片有 32 个高速 GPIO 和 8 个通用 GPIO。
+GPIO stands for General Purpose Input Output.
+The chip has 32 high-speed GPIOs and 8 general-purpose GPIOs.

 ## Features

-GPIO 模块具有以下功能：

-- 可配置上下拉驱动模式
-- 支持上升沿、下降沿和双沿触发
+The GPIO unit has the following features:

+- Configurable up and down drive mode
+- Support for rising edge, falling edge and double edge trigger

 ## API